Hongxuan Chen

 Teaching

-I am passionate about teaching computer science and aspire to become a teaching professor.
+I am committed to advancing computer science education and aspire to pursue a career as a teaching professor.

-I also had experience working as a graduate teaching assistant for CS 233 and CS 173 (Discrete Mathematics), and undergraduate course assistant for CS 125 (CS1 course for our CS majors, now known as CS 124), CS 233, CS 374 (Algorithms and Models of Computation).
+My prior teaching experience includes serving as a graduate teaching assistant for CS 233 and CS 173: Discrete Structures, as well as an undergraduate course assistant for CS 125: Intro to CS (now CS 124), CS 233, and CS 374: Intro to Algorithms and Models of Computation.